traue/etanol_gasolina/README.md

-# etanol_gasolina
+# Etanol - Gasolina

-Projeto desenvolvido com Flutter para o WTT 2024.1 - Oficina de Flutter - Universidade Presbiteriana Mackenzie
+A Flutter project for WTT 2024.1 - Universidade Presbiteriana Mackenzie